-9. The consensus is growing to amend the Montreal Protocol to phase down HFCs
+10. The consensus is growing to amend the Montreal Protocol to phase down HFCs

-Recognizing the fast and effective opportunity presented for phasing down HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, with the U.S., Canada, and Mexico following with a similar amendment.
-Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050 (range of 87 to 146 Gt), at very low cost, estimated at less than ten cents per CO2-eq tonne.
+Recognizing the opportunity presented for fast and effective phasing down of HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, with the U.S., Canada, and Mexico following with a similar amendment.
+Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050 (range of 87 to 146 Gt).
 See Figure 7.
+This could be achieved at a very low cost.
+By one calculation, the total incremental cost through 2050 would be $\epsilon$ 5-11 billion, less than $\epsilon$ 1 per CO2e tonne, or "ten [MLF] replenishing periods with funding in the range of $\epsilon$ 500 to 1000 million from freeze to 2050.
+Preliminary analysis by the TEAP calculates that converting manufacturing in A/C and refrigeration sectors to low GWP-HFCs by 2020 could cost \$2.4 ( $\pm$ 0.34) billion, and "results in a reduction in climate terms of about 50% over the period 2020-2030 and a reduction in climate terms of 80% in 2030 compared to BAU."

-The EU expressed full support for an HFC amendment in a Discussion Paper in October 2014, and suggested combining a phasedown of HFCs in developing countries with the existing phaseout of HCFCs.
+The EU expressed full support for an HFC amendment, and suggested combining a phasedown of HFCs in developing countries with the existing phaseout of HCFCs.
 In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.
 On 17 April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
 On 30 April 2015, the EU submitted a proposal on behalf of its 28 member States.
 At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as co-sponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands. .

-Fig. 7: Projected emission reductions from HFC amendment proposals
+Fig. 8: Projected emission reductions from HFC amendment proposals

 The proposed amendments to the Montreal Protocol are projected to decrease the cumulative (2013-2050) direct GWP-weighted emissions of HFCs to 22-24 Gt CO2-eq from 110-170 Gt CO2-eq, for a total of ~87 to 146 Gt CO2-eq in mitigation.
 This is equivalent to a reduction from projected annual emissions of 5.5 to 8.8 Gt CO2-eq/yr in 2050 to less than ~0.3 Gt CO2-eq/yr.
-The above graphic, based on Velders et al. (2009) is indicative the of the emissions reductions expected from a phasedown of high-GWP HFCs under the Montreal Protocol.
+The above graphic, based on Velders et al. (2009) is indicative of the emissions reductions expected from a phasedown of high-GWP HFCs under the Montreal Protocol.
 Prepared by Dr. Guus Velders, based on Velders, G. J. M. et al. (2009) The large contribution of projected HFC emissions to future climate forcing, PROC.
 NAT'L. ACAD.
 SCI.
 U.S.A.
 106:10949-10954.